モロッコ

 • Free time Please enjoy the city of Marrakech at your leisure.

-You can spend time as you wish, such as shopping in the souks or walking around the city.
+You may spend time as you wish, such as shopping in the souks or strolling the streets.

-• Private car transfer Transfer to Casablanca while enjoying scenery that reflects Morocco's old and new.
+• Private car transfer Enjoy scenery that reflects both old and new Morocco as you travel to Casablanca.
 We will take you to the airport.

 • Morocco - Casablanca